sedthh/pyxelate/README.md

-# Generate pixel arts from images
-Pyxelate is a Python class that downsamples images into 8-bit pixel arts.
+#Pyxelate downsamples images into 8-bit pixel art

 ![Definitely not cherry picking](examples/palm10.png)

-The method **does more than simply resizing an image with a reduced palette**!
-The class tires to iteratively approximate a pixel art by only sampling pixels based on the orientation of edges in the input image.
+The method iteratively approximates a pixel art by sampling values based on the orientation of edges in the input image.
-Then it uses unsupervised machine learning to generate the basis for an 8-bit color palette.
+Then it applies unsupervised machine learning to generate the basis for an 8-bit color palette.

 ### Installation